 There is a caveat: all this could change by the time you reach state pension age.
 Governments are famously struggling to meet their retirement benefit obligations and it’s likely things will change and benefits get watered down and/or delayed.
 That’s just a risk you have to bear in mind.

 Please note: if you are already receiving state pension benefits, then you are no longer permitted to make voluntary contributions.

 If You’re a British Expat in America, Be Aware of WEP

 Here’s the rub for us in the USA – the “Windfall Elimination Provision” (WEP).
 I’m not going to go into great detail on this now (please see our previous blog post) but basically, if you have less than 30 years paying into Social Security and you qualify for a UK state pension then the SSA will reduce your Social Security benefits.

-And the fewer years you paid into social security, the more they will penalise you.
+And the fewer years you paid into social security, then the higher the penalty.

 The WEP penalty is capped at a maximum of 50% of your UK state pension.
-So by increasing your UK State Pension entitlement you could increase your WEP penalty, but it is precisely because of this cap that you should probably make voluntary contributions.
+So by increasing your UK State Pension entitlement you could increase your WEP penalty, but you will also increase your overall combined social security + UK state pension income.
+It is precisely because of this cap that you should probably make voluntary contributions.

 Here’s another caveat.
 This can be exacerbated or reduced by the foreign exchange (FX) rate at the time you become eligible for your UK State Pension.

 If you “opted out” when you were a member of UK company pension scheme then you may find that your contribution record does not match your accrued pension.
 This is because the shortfall will effectively be paid by the company pension scheme.
 You may be able to catch up and remove or reduce the shortfall.